pranavdg1997/pranavdg1997.github.io/_pages/about.md

   - /about.html
 ---
 # Summary
 I am an MS ('21) student with advanced knowledge in Computer Science and Artificial Intelligence.
 I have a passion for building AI solutions and learning new technologies and concepts along the way.
-Apart from backend as well as developmental programming, I keep a working knowledge of Statistics, cutting-edge Deep Learning and NLP techniques. \\
+Apart from backend as well as developmental programming, I keep a working knowledge of Statistics, cutting-edge *Deep Learning and NLP techniques*. \\
-I have a total of 2 years of work experience, a year as a full time Data Scientist (industry), and another year as a Machine Learning Researcher (academia).
+I have a total of *2 years of work experience*, a year as a full time Data Scientist (industry), and another year as a Machine Learning Researcher (academia).
 Over the past year, I have tried to build a niche in Deep Reinforcement Learning and its applications. \\
 I believe what I bring to the table are strong technical R&D skills, along with a keen outlook towards product management and a consulting approach.
-I am to full time positions starting May 2021 and also for Co-ops for Spring 2021.
+I am open to full time positions starting May 2021 and also to Co-ops for Spring 2021.

 # Positions (Chronologically):